Protect the Environment Without Compromise

 Biosolids Injection Wells

 These wells are used to sequester carbon-emitting organic materials such as biosolids, sewage sludge, manure, and other organic wastes with close proximity to neighboring urban areas.
-In doing so, we are simultaneously enabling the lowest cost carbon removal and the permanent elimination of bioaccumulating “forever chemical” contaminants such as PFAS and PFOA, which threaten groundwater resources.
+In doing so, we are simultaneously eliminating substantial GHG emissions and permanently eliminating bioaccumulating “forever chemical” contaminants such as PFAS and PFOA, which threaten groundwater resources.

-Advantek has paved the way with the first of its kind, EPA-approved, CLASS V demonstration injection well at our Terminal Island Renewable Energy (TIRE) facility, with a second permitted site operating in Kansas.
+Advantek has paved the way with the first of its kind, EPA-approved, CLASS V demonstration injection well at our Terminal Island Renewable Energy (TIRE) facility, with future sites being developed by our exclusive parner, Vaulted Deep.

 Used to inject carbon dioxide (CO2) into deep rock formations, geologic sequestration (GS) is the process of storing CO2 underground in an effort to mitigate the effects of climate change.
 We work with project developers to identify and permit sites which can feasibly conduct CO2 sequestration.
 When they come online, we operate and monitor these wells for their owners.

 For years, others have looked to Advantek to show what is possible using injection wells.
 Learn for yourself by checking out two of our sites.

 City of Los Angeles

 Digested Sludge, Biosolids and Brine in Los Angeles, CA